 In the ordinary course of business, the Organization maintains cash balances at financial institutions in excess of federally insured limits.
-The cash held by the banking institutions is insured up to the Federal Deposit Insurance Corporation ("FDIC") limit of \$250,000.
+The cash held by the banking institutions is insured up to the Federal Deposit Insurance Corporation (FDIC) limit of \$250,000.
 Management does not believe the Organization is exposed to a significant credit risk and has not experienced any losses on these accounts.

-During the year ending June 30, 2023, approximately 72% of grants receivable was due from one funding source and approximately 97% of accounts receivable was due from two constituents.
+During the year ending June 30, 2024, 100% of pledges receivable was due from one donor.